 Declining unemployment rates, rising wages, and a rebounding economy mean that today’s workers can afford to be choosier when it comes to finding employment.
 A recent MetLife survey reveals that businesses that want to hire and keep the most talented employees must dial in to what they want most: flexible, customizable benefits—particularly with respect to health benefits.

-In recent years, a growing number of businesses have turned to health reimbursement arrangements (HRAs) like the Small Business HRA to deliver the customized health benefits employees are looking for.
+In recent years, a growing number of businesses have turned to health reimbursement arrangements (HRAs) like the qualified small employer health reimbursement arrangement (QSEHRA), or Small Business HRA, to deliver the customized health benefits employees are looking for.

 MetLife Employee Benefits Trends Survey

 The MetLife Employee Benefits Trends Survey provides compelling insights into what businesses identify as their top priorities, as well as what employees say matters most to them when it comes to benefits.